-“Usually Red Canary has a head start because we’re already familiar with the systems in customers’ environments, but in this instance you’re trying to find the actor and the actor is trying to find you.” —Joe Moles, Director of Detection Operations
+“Usually Red Canary has a head start because we’re already familiar with the systems in customers’ environments, but in this instance you’re trying to find the actor and the actor is trying to find you.” —Joe Moles, VP of Customer Security Operations

 Step 4: Analyzing Behavior and Intent

 The Red Canary detection engineering team observed data gathering, file writes, and execution of randomly named binaries.
 It was difficult to determine the attacker’s actual intent based on the beacon mechanisms.
 Was this activity associated with exfiltration of data, delivery of other malware, or a distraction from their real mission?
 Because the machine was not connected to sensitive data, the customer was able to use the ongoing investigation as a learning experience.

 Step 5: “We have an active outbound connection to China”

 Someone in China had established a remote connection to the box with back-and-forth communication.
 The new outbound connection indicated reverse shells, data exfiltration, and similar malicious activity.

 Casazza had been using Red Canary’s Surveyor tool to look at the device and see if any of the activity and data being compiled was related to passwords.
 As Casazza was talking to the customer’s Security Analyst, a randomly spawned binary started and made an outbound connection, indicating the attack was still in progress.

 Rather than continuing to gather data, the team agreed to shut down the connection immediately.
 Casazza showed the Security Analyst how to isolate the host through the Red Canary portal.
 With the host isolated and the connection shut down, the threat was contained…for the moment.